 What happens next?

-To access the Children’s Community Nursing Service your child will need to be registered at a local hospital near to you and be under the care of a Consultant Paediatrician.
+To access the Children’s Community Nursing Service the young person will need to be registered with a Wiltshire GP.

 After a referral has been accepted, a Children’s Community Nurse will make contact and an initial visit will be arranged at an appropriate location to determine the nursing care and support needed.